PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/numbers/+page.md

 ::: warning Localization

 In some natural languages, such as Swedish, one does not use period (`.`), but a comma (`,`), as the [decimal separator](https://en.wikipedia.org/wiki/Decimal_separator).
-JavaScript is based on English, and uses period as the decimal seperator, so using a comma will not work.
+JavaScript is based on English, and uses period as the decimal separator, so using a comma will not work.

 :::

-Just as strings (and all datatypes), number values can be stored in constant and variables.
+Just as strings (and all data types), number values can be stored in constants and variables.

 ::: tip Example

-Example of an app that creates a page constant that stores a number.
+Example of an app that creates two page constants that each stores a number.

 ```js baga-show-editor-code
 class StartPage extends Page{